ray-project/ray/doc/source/handling-dependencies.rst

 A **runtime environment** describes the dependencies your Ray application needs to run, including :ref:`files, packages, environment variables, and more <runtime-environments-api-ref>`.

-Runtime environment enable the transition of running of your Ray application on your local machine to a remote cluster, without any code changes or manual setup.
+Runtime environments let you transition your Ray application from running on your local machine to running on a remote cluster, without any manual environment setup.

 ..
   TODO(architkulkarni): run working_dir doc example in CI